Many of my patients are shocked to learn that their

 - Brain: anxiety, depression, brain fog, sleep issues, memory problems

-- Digestive system: gas, bloating, indigestion, constipation, loose stools, heartburn
+- Digestive system: gas, bloating, indigestion, constipation, loose stools, heartburn, sugar cravings.

 - Hormones: menstrual and premenstrual issues, symptoms of perimenopause and menopause (hot flashes, skin problems, sleep difficulties, mood swings)